 For submission of false contribution documentation, the standard penalty is \$100 plus the amount of the contribution for each contribution.
-The campaign may reduce the penalty to \$100 per contribution by disgorging the contribution to the Campaign Finance Fund.
+The campaign may reduce the penalty to \$250 per contribution by disgorging the contribution to the Campaign Finance Fund.
 Campaigns will not be instructed to refund such contributions because the identity of the true contributor is unknown.

 The Board may also require the candidate to return all public funds previously received, or find the candidate ineligible to receive public funds, pursuant to a finding of breach of certification.
+Candidates who are found in breach of certification may also be deemed ineligible to receive public funds in future election cycles, pursuant to Board Rule 3-01(d)(ii)(H).